 To clarify, I will continue writing sweet, contemporary romance too.

 Now because the Haunted Depot series is urban fantasy, I’ve taken on a pen name: J.J.
 Belding.
-J.J. because it was my Yahoo nickname for several years, Belding because it’s the name of a city my family lived in when I was in first through third grade.
+J.J. because it was my Yahoo nickname for several years, Belding because it’s the name of a city my family lived in when I was little.
 After much research, it just makes sense to keep the genres separate because some of you prefer my contemporary romance.
 I’ll be trying to add a link at the top of this website for J.J.’s website, which will just make everything easier for all of us.